PostgreSQL (10)

 Foreign Data Wrapper (FDW)

-Native Foreign data wrapper functionality in PostgreSQL allows connecting to a remote table and treating it like a local table.
+Native Foreign Data Wrapper (FDW) functionality in PostgreSQL allows connecting to remote sources

-We used a temp schema to isolate any temporary tables away from the main schema (public).
+We used a temp schema to isolate temporary tables away from the main schema (public).

 1. Create a server